fuzziqersoftware/newserv/README.md

         * You'll see in-game messages from the server when you take certain actions, like killing an enemy in BB.
         * You'll see the rare seed value and floor variations when you join a game.
         * You'll be placed into the last available slot in lobbies and games instead of the first, unless you're joining a BB solo-mode game.
-        * You'll be able to join games with any PSO version, not only those for which crossplay is normally supported.
-Be prepared for client crashes and other client-side brokenness if you do this.
-Do not submit any issues for broken behaviors in crossplay, unless the situation is explicitly supported (see the "Cross-version play" section above).
+        * You'll be able to join games with any PSO version, not only those for which crossplay is normally enabled.
+See the "Cross-version play" section above for details on this.
         * The rest of the commands in this section are enabled on the game server.
 (They are always enabled on the proxy server.)
     * `$readmem <address>` (game server only): Reads 4 bytes from the given address and shows you the values.
     * `$writemem <address> <data>` (game server only): Writes data to the given address.
 Data is not required to be any specific size.